followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/renderAsync.md

 ===========================================================================

 <!--shortDescription-->
 Specifies whether to render the column after other columns and elements.
-Use with complex [templates]({basewidgetpath}/Configuration/columns/#cellTemplate).
+Use if column cells have a complex [template]({basewidgetpath}/Configuration/columns/#cellTemplate).
+Requires the [width]({basewidgetpath}/Configuration/columns/#width) option specified.
 <!--/shortDescription-->

 <!--fullDescription-->